 Determine where you and your key leaders fall on the change scale below.

 The change process can be scary, but with a wise leader making smart decisions, your organization can benefit greatly from change!
-For more on managing change, read our article Smart Change Leadership.
+For more on managing change, read our article Smart Change Leadership in GUIDE – Building the Team.
+Setting the Direction.
+Fulfilling the Mission.